Fireye04/treehouse/silence.md

 - Some form of power scaling a-la strings from monsterhearts?
 - social focus!
 - As you work on your health your capacity to do things expands

 TODO

-#### Vent skill

-- You can

-TODO

-## Mechanics

-- PC suicide results in a campfire scene where the remaining players sit in silence for a moment then go around in a circle and each tell their favorite story of the fallen.
-- Days
-  - This game is structured around a series of days.
-At the beginning of each one, players must decide how the hours at their disposal are spent.
-  - Each "day" every player contributes one event that occurred at school, home, or elsewhere that day and the group can optionally play that as a scene.
-Bonus progression points are provided if the event is related to a flaw, vice, or trouble.

-TODO